psychemedia/sin-eater-resources/resources/HSTNT_historical-notes-rowlands.md

 band could not rise any.
 The following note is a feeling remon- strance to her: —

-"Deab Wife, — ^I have been in great pain of body and mind since I came out.
+"Dear Wife, — ^I have been in great pain of body and mind since I came out.
 You are extremely cruel to generous nature, which has a tenderness for you that renders your least dishumour insupportably afflicting.
 After short starts of passion, not to be inclined to reconcilation, is what is against all rules of Christianity and justice.
 When I come, I beg to be kindly received, or this will have as iU an effect upon my fortune as upon my mind and body."

-In some of his letters, he sneers at Lady Steele's love of money:— "Your man Sam owes me threepence, which must be deducted in the account between you and me; therefore, pray take care of it, or stop ''it."
+In some of his letters, he sneers at Lady Steele's love of money:— "Your man Sam owes me threepence, which must be deducted in the account between you and me; therefore, pray take care of it, or stop it."
 Such letters as the following were sent to her three times a day:—

 ** I beg of you not to be impatient, though an hour before you see